 The Flat Rate Scheme for VAT determines your VAT liability based on a percentage of your business turnover.
-This is a scheme for small companies to simplify their administration.
+This is a scheme for small businesses to simplify their administration.
 It allows companies to pay a lower level of VAT in return for not claiming VAT back on their expenses.
 If this works for you, it can represent a substantial saving.
-For this reason please read our section on the Flat Rate Scheme for VAT for more detailed consideration.
+For this reason, please read our section on the Flat Rate Scheme for VAT for more detailed consideration.

 Submitting your VAT Return and paying your VAT

-Virtually all VAT-registered companies must submit their VAT Returns online and pay any VAT due electronically.
+Virtually all VAT-registered businesses must submit their VAT Returns online and pay any VAT due electronically.
 Before you can submit your returns, you must have registered and enrolled for the VAT online service.
 Once this is done you'll be able to submit your returns straightaway.

 Once you have submitted your VAT Return to HMRC you will get an on-screen unique submission receipt reference number.
 It's a good idea to save or print a copy of this on-screen confirmation.
 A copy of every VAT Return your company submits online will be saved on your VAT online services account for a period of 15 months.

-Your company will then receive a letter containing a unique Authorisation Code and asking you to confirm the request.
+Your business will then receive a letter containing a unique Authorisation Code and asking you to confirm the request.
 This code should be passed immediately to your accountant.
 They must activate this online within 30 days.